 U.S. State Laws:

-State and local raffle laws can vary and change frequently.
-We recommend doing a Google search of the raffle laws in your area and consulting your legal counsel to check for any special requirements.
-Online raffles are prohibited in the following states:
+State, county and local raffle laws vary widely by jurisdiction and can change frequently.
+We recommend starting with a Google search of the raffle laws in your area, and then consulting your legal counsel to check the legality for your specific needs.

-Please consult your legal counsel before publishing and running your campaign to ensure your raffle is compliant with all local laws.
+Please consult your legal counsel before publishing and running your campaign to ensure your raffle is compliant with all local laws and regulations.